 Monday, January 31, 2011

 Good news everyone.
 You can now FTP your images to Dept. of Corrections!
 No more burning dvds, packing, and shipping.
 DofC will provide you with a password protected drop box, and log-in info for your favorite FTP software.
 This will ease your workflow even more!
-However, if you're sending an entire wedding to be culled and corrected, that's still best done by shipping a portable hard drive, or high capacity CF Cards.
+Start your upload before you go to bed, and by the time you have your morning espresso, DofC will have your images!

 Wednesday, January 21, 2009

 Put down the mouse, and step away from your computer!

 Let's start with image culling.
 This involves editing your take from a job to an appropriate number of images for proofing.
 Using a program like Adobe's Lightroom, images which are technically beyond salvaging or unflattering to the subject will be deleted.
 So will excess duplicates of similar photos.
 The approach taken will insure that the story of your project will be told, with particular attention paid to retaining the seemingly odd or quirky image that makes each job unique.
 Your photographic style will be respected.